January 25

 Physical Abuse

-Homicidal Tendencies (if partner leaves)
+Homicidal Tendencies (if partner

 Mental Illness or Mental Disorders